-The Target amount of 35 hours was chosen in consultation with the legal profession.
-It reflects what many lawyers are already doing and represents the minimum number of hours of pro bono legal services that all lawyers should aspire to undertake.
+The Target amount of 35 hours for law firms, incorporated legal practices, individual solicitors, individual barristers and barristers’ chambers was chosen in consultation with the legal profession.
+It reflects what many lawyers in these practices are already doing and represents the minimum number of hours of pro bono legal services that all lawyers should aspire to undertake.

 Signatories to the Target have collectively reported almost 3.75 million hours of pro bono legal work in the 12 years since the Target’s commencement.